tymcode/syncsketch-experiments/SyncSketch Webhook Integrations Using AWS.md

 ##Writing your Webhook Listener
 Now we'll get the Lambda function to handle real input.

-As input, the SyncSketch webhook will send JSON in the body of the message that looks something like this:
+As input, the SyncSketch webhook will send JSON in the body of the message that looks something like this, which is what is sent with the `item_approval_status_changed` event:

 ```
 {